love915sss/js-nbed64-base64/README.en.md

 /**
 /**
  * Base64 Encrypt string（ This function And nbed64StringDecrypt() It's a pair )
- * @param {string} str Source data.
+ * @param str {string} Source data.
- * @param {string} key Theoretically, the length of the key is proportional to the difficulty of the reverse.
+ * @param key {string} Theoretically, the length of the key is proportional to the difficulty of the reverse.
- * @param {boolean} isUtf8 Whether to use UTF-8 encoding format.
+ * @param isUtf8 {boolean} Whether to use UTF-8 encoding format.
 The default value is true.
 If set to false, UTF-16 encoding is used.
  * be careful: This refers to the encoding before encryption, not the base64 encoding after encryption.
 Base64 does not need to be encoded.In other words, this parameter refers to the decrypted string encoding.
  * The default encoding of JS is UTF-16, but UTF-16 is not friendly.
 Many programming languages and server environments do not support UTF-16.
- * @param {boolean} isRFC4648 Whether to adopt RFC4648 coding mapping specification, The default value is true.
+ * @param isRFC4648 {boolean} Whether to adopt RFC4648 coding mapping specification, The default value is true.
 Base64 encoded by RFC4648 conforms to URL security, It can be used for HTTP protocol and Ajax requests.
- * @return string Encryption results in Base64 format */
+ * @return {string} Encryption results in Base64 format */
 const nbed64StringEncrypt = (str, key, isUtf8 = true, isRFC4648 = true) =>  { ... }
 ```